Statutory Rape Lawyer in Madison

 What is statutory rape?

-The “Age of Consent” in Wisconsin is 18, what this means is that this is the minimum age at which an individual is legally able to consent to sexual activities.
+The “Age of Consent” in Wisconsin is 18.
+This means 18 is the minimum age at which an individual is legally able to consent to sexual activities.
 If a person has sex with someone who is 17 or younger, even with prior consent; they will receive a statutory rape charge in the state of Wisconsin.
-This is a very serious charge and can bring with it severe punishments including life in prison.
+This is a very serious charge and can bring with it severe punishments, including life in prison.

 First degree sexual assault of a child is: